BRIDGE: Byzantine-resilient Decentralized Gradient Descent: Problem Formulation

-We consider a network of $M$ nodes, expressed as a directed, static graph $\cG(\cJ,\cE)$.
-Here, the set $\cJ:=\{1,\dots,M\}$ represents nodes in the network, while the set of edges $\cE$ represents communication links between different nodes.
-Specifically, $(j,i) \in \cE$ if and only if node $i$ can receive information from node $j$ and vice versa.
-Each node $j$ has access only to a local training set $\cZ_j=\lbrace \bz_{jn}\rbrace_{n=1}^{\vert \cZ_j\vert}$.
-Training samples $\bz$ belong to some Hilbert space are independent and identically distributed (i.i.d.) and drawn from an unknown distribution $\cP$, i.e., $\bz_{jn}\sim \cP$.
-For simplicity, we assume that the cardinalities of local training sets are the same, i.e., $\vert \cZ_j\vert=N$.
-The generalization to the case when $\cZ_j$'s are not equal sized is trivial.
+Consider a network of $M$ nodes (devices, machines, etc.), expressed as a directed, static, and connected graph $\cG(\cJ,\cE)$ in which the set $\cJ:=\{1,\dots,M\}$ represents nodes in the network and the set of edges $\cE$ represents communication links between the nodes.
+Specifically, $(j,i) \in \cE$ if and only if node $i$ can directly receive messages from node $j$ and vice versa.
+We also define the neighborhood $\cN_j$ of node $j$ as the set of nodes that can send messages to it, i.e., $\cN_j:=\lbrace i\in \cJ:(i,j)\in \cE\rbrace$.
+We assume each node $j$ has access to a local training dataset $\cZ_j := \lbrace \bz_{jn}\rbrace_{n=1}^{\vert \cZ_j\vert}$.
+For simplicity of exposition, we assume the cardinalities of the local training sets to be the same, as the generalization of our results to the case of $\cZ_j$'s not being same sized is trivial.
+Collectively, therefore, the network has a total of $MN$ samples that could be utilized for learning purposes.

-Machine learning tasks are usually accomplished by defining and statistically minimizing a risk function $\E_{\bz\sim \cP}[f(\bw,\bz)]$ with respect to a variable $\bw$.
-For simplicity, we use $\E[f(\bw)]$ in the following to denote the statistical risk function in this paper.
-We denote the true minimizer of the risk function as $\bw^*$, i.e., $\bw^\ast =\argmin\limits_{\bw\in \R^d} \E[f(\bw)]$.
-In learning problems, the distribution $\cP$ is usually unknown.
-Therefore $\bw^*$ cannot be solved for directly.
-One way of completing the task in the decentralized setting is to employ empirical risk minimization (ERM), i.e.,